cerebral/cerebral/docs/docs/docs/tutorial/define_state.md

 **Before you start,** [load this BIN on Webpackbin](https://webpackbin-prod.firebaseapp.com/#/bins/-KdACuVE1vrPicewg7fm)

 All interactive user interfaces need **state** in one way or another.
-Cerebral stores this state in something we call a **state tree**.
-You might be more familiar with frameworks where the state is described with classes, either multiple model classes and/or components.
-In Cerebral you do not put the state into multiple models or components.
-The state is not wrapped in classes either.
-You have this one state tree where you insert plain values.
-Objects, arrays, strings, numbers and boolean.
+Cerebral stores this state in something that we call a **state tree**.
+You might be more familiar with frameworks where application state is described using classes, either multiple model classes and/or components.
+In Cerebral you do not put application state into multiple models or components.
+Your application state  isn't wrapped in any form of class either.
+As a developer you have access to a single state tree where you insert plain values; objects, arrays, strings, numbers and booleans.

-To define the initial state of the application all we need to do is to add it to our **Controller** in *src/index.js*
+To define the initial state of any application all we need to do is to add it to our **Controller** in *controller.js*

-*controller.js*
 ```js
 import {Controller} from 'cerebral'
 import Devtools from 'cerebral/devtools'